karenpayneoregon/project-templates-2025/SpectreConsoleLibrary/readme.md

 ﻿# About

-Provides various methods for Spectre.Console listed below
+Provides various methods for Spectre.Console listed below.

+:small_orange_diamond: If pills may need to use `SpectreConsoleHelpers.SetEncoding();` at start of a project to ensure proper UTF-8 encoding.

+- Uses NET 9.0
+- Spectre.Console library version 0.54.0

 ## Pills